alexcrrera/blueprince/README.md

 # blueprince

-This is the repository for the BluePrince2D project, which aimsto create a simplified 2D version of the Blue Prince game.
+This is the repository for the BluePrince2D project, which aims to create a simplified 2D version of the Blue Prince game.
 You will find the source code, assets, and documentation needed to build and run the game.

 ## Installation